gouthams11/xsd-editor-pro/README.md

-# xsd-editor-pro
-Browser based XSD tree editor and generator.
-Paste any XSD, explore it as a tree, tweak the structure, and generate a clean schema in seconds.

 # XSD Editor Pro - Universal XSD Tree Editor

 XSD Editor Pro is a single page, browser based tool for working with XML Schema (XSD) without any heavy IDEs, plugins, or backend services.